ayra-alamdar/Github-actions-test/README.md

 2. **Steps in the Workflow**:
    - **Checkout Code**: The workflow uses `actions/checkout` to clone the repository onto the GitHub-hosted runner.
-   - **Set Up Node.js**: It sets up a Node.js environment compatible with the project (version 16, in this case).
+   - **Set Up Node.js**: It sets up a Node.js environment compatible with the project.
    - **Install Dependencies**: The `npm install` command is executed to install all necessary project dependencies.
    - **Build the Project**: The `npm run build` command compiles the React project.
    - **Verify Build Artifacts**: The workflow checks for the existence of the `build` directory to confirm that the project compiled successfully.